Moggach/my-blog-site/src/posts/Top Ten Youtubers to Learn Progamming.md

 Wes Bos is a full stack web developer who creates video courses and a coding podcast called Syntax.
 Known as an expert in Javascript this guy really knows his stuff.
 Try his [30 day Vanilla Javascript course](https://javascript30.com/) to practice your skills.

 ### 9. [Programming with Mosh](https://www.youtube.com/user/programmingwithmosh)
 Mosh has 20 years of experience as a developer and he’s taught over 10 million people how to code through his YouTube channel and online courses.
+The [Learning Paths](https://codewithmosh.com/p/learning-paths) section on his website is well worth checking out.

 ### 10. [Dev Ed](https://www.youtube.com/channel/UClb90NQQcskPUGDIXsQEz5Q)
 Ed is a really friendly and accessible teacher.
 I love his videos on web design, UI design and using Figma.
 He explains the difference between good and bad web design in a really clear and engaging way.
 Dev Ed will help you become creative with web development.